Climate-based onion planting guide for Canmore, Alberta

 Typical days to maturity 95–110

-Gardeners usually start indoors around April 3 and plant outdoors from about May 29.
+Onions are usually started indoors around April 3 and planted outdoors during the normal local window of May 29 to June 12.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

-In Canmore, onions usually needs active risk management rather than ordinary planting.
+In Canmore, onions are usually a crop that needs active risk management rather than ordinary planting.
 Gardeners normally need speed, warmth, and a bit of luck all working together.

-Compared with many Alberta locations, Canmore usually reaches onion planting season a bit later.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Compared with many Alberta locations, Canmore usually reaches the planting season for onions a bit later.

 Best local strategy: Stack the odds with transplants, very early varieties, and the most favorable microclimate you have.